Wilmer Flores Player Props: Giants vs. Reds

 Wilmer Flores At The Plate

-- Flores has picked up an RBI in 27.7% of his games this season, with two or more RBI in 9.2% of his games.
+- Flores has picked up an RBI in 29.9% of his games this year, with two or more RBI in 10.4% of his games.
+He has also plated three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.